Ontario region switcher

 Register for a program today!

-Our free programs are available to Canadians who are blind or partially sighted as well as their families, friends and caregivers.
-Explore upcoming programs offered in Ontario throughout the spring!
+Our free programs are available to people who are blind, Deafblind, or have low vision as well as their families, friends and caregivers.
+Explore upcoming programs offered in Ontario throughout the winter!